 Apply the treatment to the affected areas twice a day (in the morning and evening) or as prescribed by your GP.

 You do not need to use a moisturiser with Finacea, but if you are prone to very dry skin, you may want to moisturise.
-Avoid heavily perfumed moisturisers, however, and stick to moisturisers for sensitive skins.
+Avoid heavily perfumed moisturisers, however, and stick to moisturisers for sensitive skin.
 You can apply moisturiser before or after Finacea — it’s up to you.

 No, Finacea does not contain steroids.
 For the full list of active and inactive ingredients in Finacea gel, check this list.